MonoGame/MonoGame/Documentation/localization.md

 # Other Localized assets

-Note all localized assets will be fonts.
+Not all localized assets will be fonts.
 In certain situtions you might need to swap out an entire texture or spritesheet.
 For these cases a new method has been added to the ContentManager, LoadLocalized.
 The idea behind this method is that it will look for localized files BEFORE loading the default one.